-In connection with the FDA approval of DAYBUE, we agreed to the following post marketing requirements (PMRs): a clinical study of renal impairment in healthy volunteers, nonclinical carcinogenicity studies and nonclinical in vitro and clinical in vivo drug interaction studies.
-We have completed two of the five PMRs and we are awaiting FDA's acknowledgement and acceptance of those completed PMRs.
-The results of any post-marketing study may cause the FDA to update the label and/or cause the FDA to request additional studies or require risk mitigation plans.
+In connection with the FDA approval of DAYBUE, we agreed to the following PMRs: a clinical study of renal impairment in healthy volunteers, nonclinical carcinogenicity studies and nonclinical in vitro and clinical in vivo drug interaction studies.
+FDA has released us from one of the five PMRs.
+In addition, we have fulfilled one of the five PMRs.
+Of the remaining three PMRs, we have also completed one and we are awaiting FDA's acknowledgement and acceptance of that completed PMR.
+The results of any post-marketing study may cause the FDA to update the label, request additional studies and/or require risk mitigation plans.